 A National Treasure tour explores behind the scenes and includes a chance to see the basement of the house; the tour sells out quickly so reserve ahead of time.

-Actors in period dress who portray General Washington and his wife welcome visitors at special occasions throughout the year, including President's day, Memorial Day, and July 4.
-Evening candlelight tours are offered weekend evenings in late November and early December and during wine festivals held one weekend in May and in October.
+Actors in period dress who portray General Washington and his wife welcome visitors at special occasions throughout the year, including President's Day, Memorial Day, and July 4.
+Evening candlelight tours are offered weekend evenings in late November and early December.